CodeBeast357/VBSH/README.md

 ==
 Overview
 --
-This script provides <abbr title="Read-Eval-Print-Loop">REPL</abbr> features to <abbr title="Visual Basic Script">VBS</abbr> commands in a Windows shell prompt.
+This script provides [REPL](https://en.wikipedia.org/wiki/REPL "Read-Eval-Print-Loop") features to [VBScript](https://en.wikipedia.org/wiki/VBScript "Visual Basic Script") commands in a Windows shell prompt.
 It uses the [`Execute`](http://msdn.microsoft.com/en-us/library/03t418d2.aspx) statement in order to evaluate the commands passed to the prompt.

 Features
 --